axonotes/axogen/docs/index.md

 # Axogen

-TypeScript-native configuration system for monorepos and complex projects.
+TypeScript-native configuration system for **any project, any language**.

 !!! warning "Early Development - v0.2.0"